hanson-hschang/Signal-System/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [`LICENSE`](https://github.com/hanson-hschang/Signal-System/blob/main/LICENSE) file for details.

 ## Contributing

-1. Fork the repository
+1. Fork this repository
 2. Create your feature branch (`git checkout -b feat/amazing-feature`)
 3. Make your changes
 4. Run the tests (`pytest -c pyproject.toml`)
 5. Commit your changes (`git commit -m "feat: Add some amazing feature"`)
-6. Push to the branch (`git push origin feat/amazing-feature`)
+6. Push to the feature branch (`git push origin feat/amazing-feature`)
 7. Open a Pull Request